theiterators/http4s-stir/README.md

   * Request building incomplete (missing some minor header methods)
   * All websocket thingies
   * Some logic of transparent headers and default host info

-Of course!
-Here's a sample "Support" section for your README or documentation:

 ## Support